 The decision to keep the contract period at 5 years was in the interest of HUL and our Shareholders.
-Considering the rapidly changing context, the Company believes it is a good governance practice to not contract for a longer period.
+Considering the rapidly changing context, the Best in class benchmarks for overheads Company believes it is a good governance practice to not contract for a longer period.

-- 5 years is a reasonable time frame to forecast business conditions and allows the Company to revisit benchmarks basis the evolving internal and external context. - In the benchmarking exercise, based on comparable agreement with unrelated parties, a large part of the contracts were for a term of 5 years or lesser. - Given the contract rates are fixed as a percentage of turnover, 5 years is a reasonable time frame to evaluate growth leverage benefits. - It also provides an opportunity to the Shareholders, in accordance with the prevailing regulations, to once again review, consider and then approve any fresh proposal after a reasonable period of five years.
+- 5 years is a reasonable time frame to forecast business conditions and allows the Company to revisit benchmarks basis the evolving internal and external context. - \cdot In the benchmarking exercise, based on $^{20\%}$ comparable agreement with unrelated parties, a large part of the contracts were for a term of 5 years or lesser. - Given the contract rates are fixed as a percentage of turnover, 5 years is a reasonable time frame to evaluate growth leverage benefits. - It also provides an opportunity to the Shareholders, in accordance with the prevailing regulations, to once again review, consider and then approve any fresh proposal after a reasonable period of five years.